Cumberland University: Sale of the law school and junior college years

 After World War II, Cumberland experienced several changes in sponsorship and programs.
 In 1946, the Tennessee Baptist Convention assumed control of the school, ending a century of operation by the Cumberland Presbyterian Church.
 An attempt to merge Cumberland University and Tennessee School for Women during this period ultimately proved unsuccessful.

 In 1951, the Tennessee Baptist Convention closed the College of Arts and Sciences and operated only the School of Law.
 In 1956, the Board of Trust secured an amendment to the Charter and changed Cumberland to a private, independent corporation.
 The College of Arts and Sciences was reopened as a two-year junior college, known as Cumberland College of Tennessee.
 In 1962, the assets of the School of Law were transferred to Howard College, now known as Samford University, in Birmingham, Alabama; the law school is now known as the Cumberland School of Law.

 Reinstatement and growth as a university

-The Board of Trust expanded the academic programs of the junior college in 1982, returning Cumberland to a four-year degree institution.
+The Board of Trustees expanded the academic programs of the junior college in 1982, returning Cumberland to a four-year degree institution.
 It resumed the old name of Cumberland University.
 Since then, Cumberland has expanded its academic program to include new majors and specialized student-learning opportunities.